bigrobsf/websocket-chat/README.md

 let msg = createMsgObj(message, clientKey);
 socket.send(JSON.stringify(msg));
 ```
+This code calls a function that we will add next, which creates the message object and then sends it to the server as JSON.

-And finally, at the very end of the file, add these functions, which create the message object that will be sent to the server as well as the message ID:
+Finally, at the very end of the file, add these functions, which create the message object that will be sent to the server as well as the message ID:
 ```javascript
 //=============================================================================
 // Construct message object